PinjunD/Statistical-ranking-with-dynamic-covariate/reproduction_codes/README.md

-# Reproducibility for the numerical experiments in [Statistical ranking with dynamic covariates](https://arxiv.org/abs/2406.16507)
+# Reproducibility for the numerical experiments
-This repository contains the source code for the **alternating maximization algorithm** in , designed for statistical ranking with dynamic covariates.
+This repository contains the source codes for all the numerical experiments in [Statistical ranking with dynamic covariates](https://arxiv.org/abs/2406.16507).
+For a better experience in reproduction, we demonstrate exhaustive illustration as follows:

 ## 1. Installation
 Please download the codes file, or install git bash and clone the repository as follows in Command: